 The handlebar is also an element to take into account for your comfort, between a drop handlebar and a flat handlebar, the heavier riders will have a more comfortable position with a flat handlebar, this one allows a higher body position and thus less load taken by the back.
 The drop handlebars will force you to bend more (especially when using the low position) and in the long run can cause more pain.

 Depending on the type of bike, the size of the saddle may vary, but it is often thin (see picture above).
-Some city bikes are equipped with a wider and a more comfortable saddle for heavier riders.
+Some city bikes are equipped with a wider and more comfortable saddle for heavier riders.
 In any case, it is possible to change the seat by buying the part separately.

 Above all, for your rides, don’t forget to invest in a bike short, it is essential for a comfortable sitting position, it will make all the difference.